Chrissy Teigen Was "Terrified" To Learn She Was Pregnant During Breast Surgery

 According to Teigen, she did undergo a pregnancy test before surgery, but it came back as a false negative.
 "I did the routine pregnancy test you do before surgery," she tweeted in response.
 "It said negative.
 It was not negative."

-Following the procedure, Teigen then took another test, expecting the same results.
-"For many years now, I've taken pregnancy tests almost every month, praying to see a positive one day — just wishful thinking," Teigen continued.
-"I never had a positive before.
-So the morning of John's album release, he wakes up at 3am to do Good Morning America.
-I woke up with him and was like man, should take my monthly test to be disappointed...."

 This time, the pregnancy test was positive — and, given her recent breast surgery, the fear quickly set in.
-"I was scared shitless," she wrote.
+"I was scared shitless," Teigen wrote.
 "Was pretty positive you shouldn't get your boobs out while pregnant?
 Pretty sure."

-(The American College Of Obstetricians and Gynecologists says that while a pregnant woman should never be denied medically necessary surgery, elective surgery should be postponed until after the delivery.)
+Indeed, the American College Of Obstetricians and Gynecologists says that while a pregnant woman should never be denied medically necessary surgery, elective surgery should be postponed until after the delivery.
+That’s because "many of the medications used are not deemed safe for the fetus," says Los Angeles-based plastic surgeon Lisa Cassileth, MD.
+"However, the commonly used medications for anesthesia usually cause no problems."
+But if a patient is far enough along to be actively producing milk, "a cut in the milk duct can cause milk leakage into the surgical site and around the implant," Dr. Cassileth adds.
+For women seeking breast surgery post pregnancy, she advises waiting until at least six months after breastfeeding.
+"The breasts are in a constant state of change in that period of time, and final size is very hard to predict," she explains.

 Luckily, in the end, Teigen alluded to the fact that everything checked out, and the family is happy, healthy, and looking forward to welcoming baby number three.
 "What they say so often can be true; when you give up on trying, life has a way of surprising you," she tweeted.
 "In summary: my boobs hurt."